USS Hanson

-USS Hanson (DD/DDR-832) was a Gearing-class destroyer of the United States Navy that was named after First Lieutenant Robert M. Hanson of the United States Marine Corps squadron VMF-215.
-Hanson was a quintuple ace and was posthumously awarded the Medal of Honor.
+USS Hanson (DD/DDR-832) was a Gearing-class destroyer of the United States Navy named after first lieutenant Robert M. Hanson of the United States Marine Corps squadron VMF-215.

 Construction and career

 USS Hanson was launched on 11 March 1945, by the Bath Iron Works Corporation, in Bath, Maine, on the Kennebec River, sponsored by Mrs. Harry A. Hanson, mother of Lt.
 Hanson, and commissioned 11 May 1945.

 Service in the United States Navy

 After shakedown in the Caribbean and conversion to a picket destroyer at Boston Navy Yard, USS Hanson sailed for the Pacific on 7 November 1945, via the Caribbean, the Panama Canal, then north to refuel at San Diego and then on to Pearl Harbor.
 From Pearl Harbor, USS Hanson headed for Tokyo as part of a twelve-ship squadron.
-After about three days, the squadron ran into a typhoon that lasted four days.
-Severe damage was discovered later at Yokosuka Naval Base, all the emergency rafts were lost and several of the 40mm shields had buckled.
+After about three days, the squadron encountered a typhoon that lasted four days.
+Severe damage was discovered later at Yokosuka Naval Base, and all the emergency rafts were lost and several of the 40mm shields had buckled.
 She spent most of the following year operating in support of occupation forces in Japan, with a September period of fleet maneuvers off the Chinese coast.

 Reporting to the Atlantic Fleet at the Naval Station Norfolk in Virginia on 6 February 1947, USS Hanson trained along the East Coast until sailing in late January 1948 for her first tour of duty with the 6th Fleet in the Mediterranean.

 She was designated with the title DDR-832 (radar picket destroyer) 8 March 1949.
 During her second deployment to the Mediterranean, in the summer of 1949, USS Hanson took part in two diplomatic missions to establish peace in the region.
 As a station ship to the United Nations General Assembly at the Isle of Rhodes, she was the only American warship present when Greece received control of the long-contested Dodecanese Islands.
 USS Hanson then carried United Nations mediator Dr. Ralph Bunche to Beirut, Lebanon, for peace negotiations over Israel.

-On 10 December 1950, Bunche became the first African American to be awarded the Nobel Peace Prize.